UWB-Biocomputing/Graphitti/docs/RebuildNotes/GeneralNotes.md

 ## New Architecture notes

 #### Smart pointers
-Wherever possible, Braingrid is written using smart pointers.
+Wherever possible, DEBS is written using smart pointers.
 There are three

 #### testing
 google tests use cmake